 - During this whole process, you may notice pain when you pass urine

 - Oral herpes – a strain of the herpes virus can cause ulcers in and around the mouth (cold sores) as well as blistering around the genitals

 Symptoms that are more common in women than men – some of these signs are more common in women compared to men.
 For example, women are more likely to get blisters on the inside of the genitals and anus.
-Women are also more likely to experience pain when passing urine.
+Women are also more likely to experience pain when peeing, and an abnormal vaginal discharge.